Rezy-Dev/Rezy-Dev.github.io/content/posts/HackTheBox/Busqueda/index.md

 	hooksPath = no-hooks
 ```

-It reveals that the user is `cody`.
-And checking the source code of the web app, I found following git config file:
+I looked around the system and found two interesting pieces of information.
+In `/home/svc`, there is a folder named `.gitconfig`:
 ![](assets/Pasted%20image%2020241026104949.png)

-Here credentials is being supplied using url scheme to `gitea.searcher.htb`.
-I will add this into my `/etc/hosts` and then try to access it.
-And maybe use the credentials there to find something useful.
+Here, credentials are supplied using the URL scheme to `gitea.searcher.htb`.
+I will add this to my `/etc/hosts` file and then try to access it.
+I might use the credentials there to find something useful.

-And yeah `cody:jh1usoih2bkjaspwe92` worked. yay!
-I found nothing useful in the website though.
+And yes, `cody:jh1usoih2bkjaspwe92` worked!
+Yay!
+However, I didn't find anything useful on the website.

-I did a random `sudo -l` check with the credentials above since the user is cody, the password reuse must be done by the user cody in this case.
-And yeah!
+I performed a random `sudo -l` check with the credentials above, and since the user is Cody, password reuse must be the case for the user Cody in this situation.
+And yes!
 It worked.
 ```
 svc@busqueda:/var/www/app/.git$ sudo -l -S
 [sudo] password for svc: jh1usoih2bkjaspwe92